We specialize in small group play (Mon-Sat). Reservations are highly recommended.

 Overnights check out between 9am-2pm.

-Please remember that if your pup has not been with us in daycare or overnights in the past 6 months, they will need to come in for at least 2 daycare days before their next stay in facility.
+If your pup has not been with us in the past 6 months, they will need to come in for at least 2 daycare days before their next overnight.

-Enrichment time (15 min session, $10; 30 min session, $20) - add on to your dog's day, esp if they are high drive & get bored easily.
+Enrichment time (15 min, $10; 30 min, $20) - add on to your dog's day, esp if they are high drive & get bored easily.
 Pack walks, structured walks & day training are also available most weekdays